-The process to update E-Maj version depends on the already installed E-Maj version.
+Then the process to upgrade an E-Maj extension in a database depends on the already installed E-Maj version.

 For E-Maj versions prior 0.11.0, there is no particular update procedure.
 A simple E-Maj deletion and then reinstallation has to be done.
 This approach can also be used for any E-Maj version, even though it has a drawback: all log contents are deleted, resulting in no further way to rollback or look at the recorded updates.